The Church's Weaknesses

 Overly-focused on Winning Converts

 Young people are skeptical as to whether Christians genuinely care about them.
-The continual push to get non-believers to accept Christ and “become saved” continually fails because the majority (82%) of non-Christian Americans (ages 16-29) were once church-going Christians.
+The continual push to get non-believers to accept Christ and “become saved” continually fails because the majority (82%) of non-Christian Americans (ages 16-29) was once church-going Christians.
 Evangelism fails to impress those who’ve seen their movie before.
 Most non-believers quit the church because they accepted, contemplated, and understood the church’s teachings, and then consciously rejected them.

 Christians persist in their elaborate and costly mass evangelism efforts, despite the fact they are ineffective and counterproductive.
 Television, radio, and tracts combined are only responsible for 0.5% of converts, while generating a negative response which exceeds their positive response by a factor of 3-10.
 Moreover, mass evangelism efforts mostly reach marginally-churched adults; mass evangelists only “save” those who were “saved” once upon a time.
+All research indicates that televangelists are vying for the same donor pool, consisting of the same ~5 million people, who are mostly widowed women over age 49.

 Modern youth ignore the frequent claim that homosexuality is “unnatural”, since they are fully aware that birds and primates engage in homosexual play, and that homosexuality exists in all societies.
 Furthermore, young people fail to see why the clergy is qualified to declare what is and is not natural.
 Clothing is unnatural, and it must be further supplemented by other unnatural practices (i.e., washing) to prevent disease.
 Yet, those two unnatural synergistic practices make people healthier than those who go without.